elastic/elasticsearch-dsl-py/CONTRIBUTING.md

 Then sit back and wait.
-There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into elasticsearch-py.
+There will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into elasticsearch-dsl-py.